-The batteries drain faster when you use wireless functionalities like streaming from your smartphone or from your TV with our TV Streamer 2.
+The batteries drain faster when you use wireless functionalities like streaming from your TV with TV Streamer 2.
 As the battery power goes down, the different wireless functions stop working.
 A short melody every five minutes indicates that battery power is too low.